 One final tip we think you could benefit from could be working with what you already have.
 If you have some bookshelves around the house, make sure that the books with Viking titles are the first ones that meet the eye.
 By doing this, you will accentuate not only the differences you have already made but also yourself in the process of finding the materials you need the most.
 And we all love killing two birds with one Mjölnir.

-So whether it was painting your walls, replacing your polyester rugs with some sheepskin, or completely changing your everyday habits, beware that no Viking will judge.
+So whether it's painting your walls, replacing your polyester rugs with some sheepskin, or completely changing your everyday habits, beware that no Viking will judge.
 Know that any change is a good one, even if you decide Nordic décor is not for you.

-With these words of Medieval wisdom, we leave you and hope we will meet again, whether it was on this blog or in one of our redecorated homes.
+With these words of Medieval wisdom, we leave you and hope we will meet again, whether it's on this blog or in one of our redecorated homes.